 The Peruvian Andes are intimidating, with their jagged peaks and demanding climbs, but they're also inviting: they beckon you to enjoy their rugged hospitality, to taste the pisco sours, to explore the hidden Quechua villages, to sit down for dinner at the ancestral table of the people who make these mountains their home.
 The terraced mountainsides, the ruins in a state of elegant decay, the carefully curated temples and collections of pre-Columbian art--all of these things make Peru a destination without peer.
 July in Peru brings sunny, clear days and crisp nights, perfect weather for a hiking or cycling adventure that you'll remember for years to come.

 The Pacific Ocean makes a dramatic backdrop for these islands off the coast of Seattle, where bikers, hikers and whale-watchers will enjoy balmy summer temperatures and all the activities that mark a true nature-lover's paradise.
 Quaint harbors filled with bobbing sailboats, peaceful old-growth forests, and hidden inlets for kayaking--it's easy to see why the San Juan Islands are a destination for travelers from around the world.
 With the ocean, mountains and forests all at your fingertips, these islands are a playground for hiking and biking in July.

-Want to see more tips for traveling to the right place at the right time?
 See our expert recommendations for every month of the year: